 Warning

-Changes to the selected preset require a restart of the automation process to ensure proper application.
+Changes to the selected preset or to global software settings, such as output file naming, require a restart of the automation process to take effect.

 Considerations